swcarpentry/web-data-python/06-findable.md

 > ## Generating a Local Index (Large) {.challenge}
 >
 > Generate a local index file to show what data sets were created when.

+>## Indexing {.challenge}
+>
+> Index's are important for generated data because:
+>a) They can be checked in an automated way for changes
+>b) The web server will not display the directory without an index
+>c) REST API's require an index to function
+>d) its too complicated for a program to calculate itself.
+>